Lori Wallach: Director, Global Trade Watch

 JaRel Clay is the Digital Director of Public Citizen’s Global Trade Watch, where he leads the division’s digital organizing and online strategy efforts.
 Prior to joining Public Citizen, Clay developed and implemented online engagement and email marketing strategies for the Center for a New American Security, a defense and national security think tank.
 He also supported the Center’s media relations efforts, securing placements in The Wall Street Journal, The Washington Post, Foreign Policy, Reuters, CNN, MSNBC, and NPR.
 Clay supported the public affairs practice at Edelman, the world’s largest independent public relations agency.
 He helped carryout public affairs initiatives for Edelman’s energy, automotive and natural resources clients.
 His op-ed placements often focused on national security and energy policy issues.
 Clay holds a master’s degree in Public Relations and Corporate Communications from Georgetown University and a bachelor’s degree in Communication Studies from Kent State University.

-Vilas Pathikonda is the Senior Research Fellow with Public Citizen's Global Trade Watch.
-He focuses on strategic research projects that strengthen GTW’s campaigns.
-Prior to joining GTW, he served as Director of Research and Strategy at GoodWeave International, a pioneering social enterprise combating child labor in the textiles and apparel industry.
-Prior to that, he was a consultant on international trade at The World Bank, focusing on global value chains, industrial policy and export development.
-Pathikonda started his career managing public opinion research for major political campaigns, advocacy groups and international brands at the strategic communications firm, Penn Schoen Berland.
-He holds a B.A. in Economics from Duke University and a Master’s in International Economic Policy from Columbia.
+Vilas Pathikonda is the Research Director of Public Citizen’s Global Trade Watch, where he manages the division’s research on an array of trade and globalization issues.
+Before joining Global Trade Watch, he was Director of Research and Strategy at GoodWeave International, a social enterprise that works to improve labor standards in global supply chains.
+Prior to that, he was a consultant on international trade at The World Bank, where he published reports on global value chains and industrial policy.
+Pathikonda started his career in polling and strategic communications.
+He holds a B.A. in Economics from Duke University and a Master’s in International Economic Policy from Columbia University.

 Melanie Foley, International Campaigns Coordinator